Porter Grainger

-Biography
+Early life

 When Grainger was born in Bowling Green, Kentucky, the Granger family name did not include an "i".
 Although the exact date at which Grainger changed his name is unknown, he registered for the World War I draft by signing his name "Grainger".
 At that time, he was living in Chicago, and by 1916, he had begun his professional career.

+Music career

 In the spring of 1920 he left Chicago for New York City, and by 1924, he was living in Harlem.
 Working with another pianist and composer Bob Ricketts, in 1926, Grainger wrote and published the book How to Play and Sing the Blues Like the Phonograph and Stage Artists.

 Though he would never really be known as an exceptional soloist in his own right, Grainger thrived as an accompanist, working with singers such as Fannie May Goosby, Viola McCoy, Clara Smith, and Victoria Spivey.
 From 1924 to 1928, he worked with blues singer Bessie Smith to record more than a dozen sides for Columbia Records.
 Amongst the height of his career was the 1928 stage production, Mississippi Days, which also featured Smith.

 He was also Mamie Smith's accompanist in the 1929 film short Jailhouse Blues and regularly appeared with her in stage shows.
 Other female blues singers for whom he wrote songs included Gladys Bryant, Dolly Ross, Ada Brown, and his own wife, Ethel Finnie.